“10-Minute” Butternut Squash Sauce with Pasta (Vegan Option)

 - 1 lb penne rigate or rotini or whatever pasta shape you like

-- Heat butter in a 5- to 6-quart heavy pot over moderately high heat until foam subsides, then add sage and cook until fragrant, about 15 seconds.
-(Note: I just add my bundle of sage to the butter intact and remove it before puréeing the sauce.)
+- Heat butter or olive oil in a 5- to 6-quart heavy pot over moderately high heat, then add chopped sage (or bundle, see notes above) and cook until fragrant, about 15 seconds.
 Add cubed squash, diced onion, 1.5 cups water, 3/4 teaspoon salt, and pepper to taste.
 If your squash pieces are not submerged in water, add more water just until they are barely covered.
 Simmer, uncovered, stirring occasionally, until squash is very tender and water has reduced considerably, about 10 to 15 minutes depending on the size of the squash pieces.

 - While squash mixture simmers, cook pasta in a 6- to 8-quart pot of boiling salted water with a large pinch of kosher salt until al dente.
 Reserve 1 cup pasta cooking water, then drain pasta in a colander.

 - If you have extra sauce, store it in the fridge for a later date.
 The sauce thickens as it sits, so on subsequent uses, it will most likely be necessary to use the reserved cooking liquid to thin out.